-- In 2022, baricitinib (Olumiant®), a Janus Kinase (JAK) inhibitor, was the first system therapy to be approved by the FDA for AA.
-Several other JAK inhibitors including ritlecitinib, deuruxolitinib, jaktinib, SHR0302 and deucravacitinib are currently in clinical development and, if approved, will pose direct competition to baricitinib. - Besides JAK inhibitors, there are few other drugs currently in advanced clinical development for alopecia areata.
-These include daxdilimab (anti ILT7), etrasimod (S1P inhibitor) and EQ101 (IL-2/9/15 inhibitor). - We are not aware of any DHODH inhibitors currently in clinical development for AA.
+- In 2022, baricitinib (Olumiant®), a Janus Kinase (JAK) inhibitor, was the first systemic therapy to be approved by the FDA for AA.
+In 2023, ritlecitinib (Litfulo®), also a JAK inhibitor, was approved by FDA for AA.
+Several other JAK inhibitors including deuruxolitinib, upadacitinib, jaktinib, SHR0302 and deucravacitinib are currently in clinical development and, if approved, will pose direct competition to baricitinib and ritlecitinib. - Besides JAK inhibitors, there are other drugs currently in clinical development for AA but none have demonstrated proof of concept.
+These include daxdilimab (anti ILT7), etrasimod (S1P inhibitor) and EQ101 (IL-2/9/15 inhibitor), ADX-914 (IL-7/TSLP), Rezpegaldesleukin (IL-2 T regulatory cell stimulator), IMG-007 (OX40). - We are not aware of any DHODH inhibitors currently in clinical development for AA.
 Teriflunomide and leflunomide from Sanofi S.A. are DHODH inhibitors approved for the treatment of multiple sclerosis and rheumatoid arthritis respectively.
-Vidofludimus (Immunic, Inc) and KIO-101 (Kiora Pharmaceuticals, Inc) are DHODH inhibitors currently in development for multiple sclerosis and ocular manifestations of rheumatoid arthritis, respectively.
+Vidofludimus (Immunic, Inc) is a DHODH inhibitor currently in Phase 3 development for multiple sclerosis.